Private Equity Exit Strategy: Creating Value from Portfolio Companies

 Introduction

-Private equity investors often have a 5-7-year investment horizon and expect to leave after making a significant return on their investment.
+Private equity investors often have a 5-7-year investment horizon.
+And they are expected to leave after making a significant return on their investment.
 Private equity investors might use various exit strategies to get their money back.
 Private equity (PE) has been the expansion engine for a while.
 The primary goals of this industry are evolution and productivity.
 Private equity refers to capital that is not traded on a public market and is invested in a long-established industry that is not functioning well or is about to fail.
 Venture Capital, Growth Capital, Leveraged Buyout, Mezzanine Debt, and Distressed Debt are the five main types of PE.
 A venture capitalist, often known as a “venture capitalist,” comes to their aid by offering risk-bearing funds.
 Institutional and individual investors contribute funds to private equity, which can be used to fund innovative technology, boost working capital, or consolidate a balance sheet.

 Standard Modes of Private Equity’s Exit Strategy From Portfolio Companies